roginvs/bitcoin-scan/README.md

-# Scan bitcoin blockchain for vulnarable signatures
+# Scan bitcoin blockchain for vulnerable signatures

 This is a small project to fetch all bitcoin transactions and to find out signatures with the same k value.

 Currently works only with P2PKH scripts.

+In 2023 this is not very actual because all known clients do not have this vulnerability and all vulnerabile wallets are empty now.

 ## Usage